F-Secure is a renowned name in the online security world that provides all-around cybersecurity to its users through its dynamic online suite.

 Just click on the ‘Add Password’ option and a pop-up asks whether you want to store a password or credit card details.

-Choose the appropriate option and fill all the credential in the next wizard.
-And finally click ‘Save’.
+Choose the appropriate option and fill all the credentials in the next wizard.
+And finally, click ‘Save’.
 That’s it.

 Similarly, all the other functions can be implemented either with a single click or in two-three steps.
-In a nutshell, F-Secure Key is suitable for all users whether they’re a novice or technically sound.
+In a nutshell, the F-Secure Key password manager is suitable for all users whether they’re a novice or technically sound.

 #2.
 The auto-fill feature of F-Secure Key is pretty quick and responsive.
 But first, make sure you’ve enabled ‘Auto-fill’ in the settings and added the browser extensions.